 - vanilla extract: use a pure vanilla extract for the best flavour

-- cake flour: if you don’t have cake flour, you can substitute with all-purpose flour, and remove 1 Tbsp of the flour, and add 1 Tbsp or cornstarch in its place
+- cake flour: if you don't have cake flour, you can substitute with all-purpose flour, and remove 1 tablespoon of the flour, and add 1 tablespoon or cornstarch in its place

 - matcha: use a high quality matcha powder, sifted

 - baking powder: acts as a leavener for the doughnuts

 How to make the mini doughnuts

 Preheat oven to 375F.